hexalellogram/CATS-OSS/README.md

 7. The user can double click the issue to see more details.
 8. The `Reload Issues` button will fetch new issues from Google Sheets.
 9. The Menu contains more options, including the ability to export or import from JSON, so that the user may work offline.

+## A Note on User Privacy

+The CATS program makes use of 2 Google APIs for Google Sheets and for Gmail.
+CATS only uses the Gmail API and the associated permissions to fetch the name of the user (e.g. “John Doe”).

+The Google+ API was previously used for this functionality, but it has since been removed since the Google+ service will be shut down in April 2019.
+The Gmail API replaced the Google+ API in CATS.

+It is important to note that at no point does CATS access the user’s email inbox, or other emails.

+CATS also has no connectivity back to a central server of any kind (no analytics, advertisement tracking, etc.).
+So even if it were accessing inboxes (which it is not), there would be nowhere to send that data.

+The only online service that CATS uploads data to is Google Sheets.
+The only Google Sheet that CATS can modify is the one specified via the URL provided by the user during the login sequence.